cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 A creative fast is not anti-technology.
 It’s pro-agency.
 It’s how you stop the algorithm from drafting your personality.
-If you feel “behind” when you unplug, good.
+If you feel behind when you unplug, good.
 That sensation is your dependency showing itself.
 Detach long enough to remember what you actually care about.